pymor/pymor/docs/source/technical_overview.rst

 ---------------------

-The reduction process in pyMOR is handled by so called :mod:`~pymor.reductors` which take arbitrary |Discretizations| and additional data (e.g. the reduced basis) to create reduced |Discretizations|.
-If proper offline/online decomposition is achieved by the reductor, the reduced |Discretization| will not store any high-dimensional data.
-Note that there is no inherent distinction between low- and high-dimensional |Discretizations| in pyMOR.
-The only difference lies in the different types of operators, the |Discretization|
+The reduction process in pyMOR is handled by so called :mod:`~pymor.reductors` which take arbitrary |Models| and additional data (e.g. the reduced basis) to create reduced |Models|.
+If proper offline/online decomposition is achieved by the reductor, the reduced |Model| will not store any high-dimensional data.
+Note that there is no inherent distinction between low- and high-dimensional |Models| in pyMOR.
+The only difference lies in the different types of operators, the |Model|
 contains.

-This observation is particularly apparent in the case of the classical reduced basis method: the operators and functionals of a given discrete problem are projected onto the reduced basis space whereas the structure of the problem (i.e. the type of |Discretization| containing the operators) stays the same. pyMOR reflects this fact by offering with :class:`~pymor.reductors.basic.GenericRBReductor` a generic algorithm which can be used to RB-project any discretization available to pyMOR.
+This observation is particularly apparent in the case of the classical reduced basis method: the operators and functionals of a given discrete problem are projected onto the reduced basis space whereas the structure of the problem (i.e. the type of |Model| containing the operators) stays the same. pyMOR reflects this fact by offering with :class:`~pymor.reductors.basic.GenericRBReductor` a generic algorithm which can be used to RB-project any discretization available to pyMOR.
 It should be noted however that this reductor is only able to efficiently